bgonzalezbustamante/academic-kickstart/Netlify/content/publication/2020-07-24-nuevos-desafios-enfoques-y-perspectivas-para-estudiar-elites-politicas.md

 publication: '*Iberoamericana.
 América Latina - España - Portugal, XX*(74), 229-259'
 publication_short: ''
-abstract: 'This article analyses some theoretical difficulties briefly and offers a study object overview and the recent lines of research in the framework of the study of governmental political elites in Latin American.
-Subsequently, some methodological challenges and brief conclusions are presented.'
+abstract: 'This section analyses new challenges, analytical approaches and methodologies for the study of different political elites.
+Based on the existing literature and a review of Latin American cases, these articles reflect on the different research perspectives considering governmental, legislative and ministerial elites as dependent variables or phenomena to be explained.'
 summary: ''
 featured: no
 url_pdf: ~